Office of the Vice President for Research

 About the VP

-Through collaborative initiatives, funding opportunities, technology commercialization, and other efforts to engage external partners, OVPR cultivates a research environment that supports interdisciplinary collaboration, including the University’s Grand Challenges agenda, and promotes research excellence and innovation.
+Through collaborative initiatives, funding opportunities, technology commercialization, and other efforts to engage external partners, OVPR cultivates a research environment that supports interdisciplinary collaboration, including the university's MPact 2025 systemwide strategic plan, and promotes research excellence and innovation.

-The conduct of research is fundamental to the U of M’s mission and is a key driver of innovation and economic growth in the state.
+The conduct of research is fundamental to the UMN’s mission and is a key driver of innovation and economic growth in the state.
 The University's world-class faculty are known for life-changing inventions such as the pacemaker, the retractable seat belt, HIV drug Ziagen, cancer therapies, biodegradable plastics, and technologies that advance agricultural production.

-In the past 10 years, the University has seen record growth in the number of new licenses, research agreements, and invention disclosures.
-In addition, more than 130 startup companies have been launched based on University research.
+The University has seen steady and robust numbers of new licenses, research agreements, and invention disclosures.
+In addition, more than 200 startup companies have been launched based on University research.

 The University of Minnesota is dedicated to meeting, upholding, and exceeding the highest ethical standards in research practices and aims to serve as a national model in the ethical conduct of research.